autifyhq/autify-javascript-snippets/content/en/snippets/others/delay.md

 }

 return (async () => {
-  // 処理の解決を待つために
+  // You want to return promise object
-  // Promise オブジェクトを返す必要があります。
+  // so that the test executon engine can wait it to be resolved.
-  // このスコープの中にコードを書き込んでください。
+  // Please write the code inside of this scope.

-  // 例:
+  // Example:
   console.log(Date.now());
   await delay(1);
   console.log(Date.now());